 - Canceling a ride less than 90 minutes before the scheduled pick-up time.

 - Choosing not to ride after the bus arrives for the pick-up.

 When a no-show occurs, the CAT ADA Paratransit service driver will notify the transportation call center.
 A notation will be made on the customer’s record.
 If another no-show occurs within a 30-day period, CAT will put the customer on six-month probation.
-The Mobility Manager will mail a letter to the customer explaining the no-show policy, giving the dates of the no-shows recorded for the customer and explaining that the customer has been placed on probation.
-The letter will give the probation duration and the Mobility Manager will offer to work with the customer to attempt to identify ways to avoid further no-shows.
+The CAT Director will mail a letter to the customer explaining the no-show policy, giving the dates of the no-shows recorded for the customer and explaining that the customer has been placed on probation.
+The letter will give the probation duration and the CAT Director will offer to work with the customer to attempt to identify ways to avoid further no-shows.
 When no other no-shows are recorded for the customer during this probation period, full eligibility will be continued and no other action will be taken.

 However, if more than three no-shows are recorded for the customer during the six-month probation period, the customer will be notified by certified mail that their ADA Paratransit eligibility has been suspended.
 Eligibility will be suspended for one week for the first violation.
 If second and subsequent violations occur during this probationary period, the customer’s eligibility will be suspended for two months.
 If more than one year lapses between any two stages of violation, the progression of suspensions would start from the first step.
 The suspension of service will become effective seven days from the date the registered mail letter of notification is mailed in order to allow the customer to appeal the suspension.